Fytex/Instagram-Giveaways-Winner/README.md

 - Step 4 is where all the fun begins.
 It starts spamming mentions in the post.
     - By enabling SaveOnly's option this step won't run.
 This option is used in case you only want to save the followers/followings and use them later.
     - You can edit the message and add as many mentions as you want (mentions will never be repeated).
+	- Interval Category in `config` file lets you choose how much time it waits before each comment.
+You have to find out by yourself the best interval that fits your account.
+It has a min, max and weight so the number isn't always the same preventing Instagram finding out it is a bot.
+(Later I will try to create kind of an A.I. to do this for you)